Twinkle-Rakesh-Jain/Customer-Churn-Case-Study/README.md

-# Analyzing Customer Churn Patterns for Telecom Provider Databel
+# Analyzing Customer Churn Patterns for Telecom Provider Databel Using Power BI

 ## Problem Statement:
 Telecom provider Databel is facing a significant challenge with customer churn.
 With a churn rate of approximately 27%, the company aims to understand the underlying reasons driving customers to switch to competitors.
 The dataset provided contains a comprehensive array of information, including customer demographics, contract details, subscription types, and charges, all of which could hold clues to the churn phenomenon.